 More people are moving to Florida, making this state the third most populous state in the United States.
 The beaches are beautiful and the cost of living is low.
 That’s wonderful news for Floridians because it attracts more revenue, but newcomers aren’t aware of the common occurrences of sinkholes.
-A video provided by WCTV.TV demonstrates the damaging affects of sinkhole activity in Live Oak, Florida.
+A video provided by WCTV.TV demonstrates the damaging effects of sinkhole activity in Live Oak, Florida.
 Thanks to this video, homeowners in Florida are able to understand how sinkholes form and the damage they cause.
 A 160-foot sinkhole, caused by Tropical Storm Debbie, was finally repaired in Live Oak, Florida.
 It formed beneath two buildings that were demolished.
 The area was quarantined to make sinkhole repairs.
-FEMA paid for 90% of the project and the city funded 10%.
+FEMA paid for 90% of the project and the city-funded 10%.
 Contractors filled in holes and rebuilt the street back to normal.
-Even though this project was finally complete, unfortunately sinkhole activity may recur.
+Even though this project was finally complete, unfortunately, sinkhole activity may recur.

 In 2012, a Tampa man was swallowed by a massive 30 feet deep sinkhole in his bedroom.
 Everything was gone including his bed, dresser and television.
 As you can see, sinkholes can form anywhere in Florida so make sure you are aware of the warning signs of sinkhole activity so you can take the necessary steps to avoid them on your property.